 When the ledger is electronic, the page for the month must be printed at the end of the month and the individual must initial and date the spreadsheet if initialing has meaning for them.
 This shows that the person received the amounts reflected on the spreadsheet.
 Alternatively, the person may sign a separate monthly acknowledgment of their approval of the ledger transactions maintained electronically.
 This may eliminate the need to print the actual ledger.

-If your agency does not have an electronic spreadsheet format, you may contact your local RSFO for a sample ledger to use or use the sample family care ledger and instructions on the OPWDD website.
+If your agency does not have an electronic spreadsheet format, you may contact your local RSFO for a sample ledger to use or use the sample family care ledger and instructions on our website.

 Receipts are necessary to document spending from the personal allowance.
 The receipts should correspond to the ledger entries and should clearly show: